 In the past, people have constructed much of their first impression within the first 6 seconds of meeting you.
 Now they will have an impression of you before you even enter the building.

 Your profile picture can be different depending on which network you are dealing with.
-Your profile should be a picture of you, not a group of friends, your cat or your favourite celebrity.
+Your profile should be a picture of you, not a group of friends, your cat or your favorite celebrity.
 Make sure the image isn’t lewd, offensive or is of you in a questionable situation.
 It is also important to ensure that the image isn’t pixelated or blurry.

 Whatever you choose, your profile picture needs to be a positive image.
 Remember, even if your Facebook profile is set to private, people will still be able to view your profile picture.